Position: Executive Director

 Applications will be reviewed on a rolling basis until a suitable candidate is found.
 Apply as soon as possible if you are interested in the role by e-mailing resume, cover letter, and professional portfolio (if available) to firstname.lastname@example.org

 If you have leadership experience in the social impact sector, and a passion for education, equality, and cross-cultural exchange, then this position could be for you.

-As a registered charity, our mission is to build connections among students and lifelong learners of diverse cultures and communities to exchange knowledge, shift perspectives, and ignite changemakers.
+As a registered charity, our mission is to build connections among students and lifelong learners of diverse cultures and communities to exchange knowledge, shift perspectives, and ignite changemakers for Sustainable Global Development.
 In the position of Executive Director of Students Offering Support (SOS), you will play a multi-faceted role to shape and support our vision, strategy, and day-to-day operations.
-This is a multi-faceted role that demands an entrepreneurial mindset, a commitment to ongoing learning and innovation, as well as attention to detail to meet the organization’s financial and operational requirements.
+This is a rewarding role that demands an entrepreneurial mindset, a commitment to ongoing learning and innovation, as well as attention to detail to meet the organization’s financial and operational requirements.

 Our core programs include:

 • Guatemala Groundswell, which empowers youth in rural communities of Guatemala to stay in school and become leaders for sustainable development in their communities.
 Since March 2020, we’ve supported over 425 students, and +3500 communities members!